asi-alliance/asi-chain-wallet-sdk/README.md

 ## Overview

 The ASI Wallet SDK is a lightweight, modular library designed to simplify wallet integration and key management for ASI Chain applications.
-It includes built-in support for local key management, RPC communication, and extensible wallet components.
+It includes built-in support for local key management and extensible wallet components.

-## Features

-- **Key Management**: Secure local key management with `LocalKeyManager` component
-- **RPC Client**: Integrated RPC client for blockchain communication
-- **Type-Safe**: Full TypeScript support with comprehensive type definitions
-- **Modular Architecture**: Clean separation of concerns with distinct components for different functionalities
-- **Error Handling**: Robust error handling with custom error types
-- **Development Playground**: Included React-based playground for testing and development

 ## Project Structure